 vSphere 7 with Kubernetes

-Now and over the next 5 years we are seeing a shift in how applications are built and run.
+Now and over the next 5 years, we will see a shift in how applications are built and run.
 In 2019 Line of Business (LOB) IT, or shadow IT, spend exceeded Infrastructure and Operations IT spend for the first time*.
 Modern applications are distributed systems built across serverless functions or managed services, containers, and Virtual Machines (VMs), replacing typical monolithic VM application and database deployments.
 The VMware portfolio is expanding to meet the needs of customers building modern applications, with a portfolio of services from Pivotal, Wavefront, Cloud Health, bitnami, heptio, bitfusion, and more.
-In the container space VMware is strongly positioned to address modern application challenges for developers, business leaders, and infrastructure administrators.
+In the container space, VMware is strongly positioned to address modern application challenges for developers, business leaders, and infrastructure administrators.

-At this point on-premises Kubernetes orchestration is available through VMware Cloud Foundation 4.
+At this point, on-premises Kubernetes orchestration is available through VMware Cloud Foundation 4.
 You can read more about Kubernetes with vSphere 7 in vSphere 7 with Kubernetes and Tanzu on VMware Cloud Foundation.
-Continue reading this post to review the additional functionality introduced with vSphere 7 and vSAN 7 around lifecycle management, scalability, security and compliance, you can also review the full vSphere 7 introduction here.
+Continue reading this post to review the additional functionality introduced with vSphere 7 and vSAN 7 around lifecycle management, scalability, security and compliance, you can also check the full vSphere 7 introduction here.

 vSphere 7 Headline New Features